sjh226/ClimateCapstone/README.md

 | ------------- | ------------- |
 | ![prediction](images/prediction_2007.png)  | ![noise_prediction](images/prediction_noise.png)  |

 One major reason for choosing a Gaussian Process Recressor is that each prediction is accompanied by a distribution and standard deviation for that point.
 This allows one to plot a confidence interval around the predictions.
 Seeing as I have a very populated training set, this interval is smaller than I had expected and I would like to further investigate the accuracy of this.
-Below I limited the scale to only include predictions for 2017 and 2018 to better illustrate the error.
+Below I limited the scale to only include predictions for 2017 and 2018 to better visualize the error.

 | Noisy Prediction with a 95% Confidence Interval | Prediction When Accounting for Noise |
 | ------------- | ------------- |